Clicky

 Older Sea-Doo showing the locations of the oil can and dip stick.

-Before you start, make sure it’s out of water and be sure to level it.
+Before you start changing the oil, make sure the jet skis are out of water and be sure to level them.

-Avoid doing it near the lake, boat slip, or hoisted above water.
+Avoid changing oil near the lake, boat slip, or hoisted above water.

-There are EPA laws about servicing things near water, and the fine can be quite high.
+There are EPA laws about servicing jet skis near water, and the fine can be quite high.

-Watercraft Journal made an excellent video for the 2018 Sea-Doo RXT-X 300 if you need a video:
+The video below is from The Watercraft Journal, it’s an excellent video for the 2018 Sea-Doo RXT-X 300 jet ski if you need a video:

 1: Warm Up The Engine

-Once the engine is warm, you can remove the old oil through the dipstick using the extractor.
+Once the engine is warm, you can remove the old jet skis oil through the dipstick using the extractor.

 Make sure to remove the cap before removing oil, the cap is often “yellow”, “red”, or “black”.